graphicsvending/M5StickC_MPU6886_UE4/README.md

 # M5StickC_MPU6886_UE4

-Hardware: M5StickC, wifi
+Hardware: M5StickC
-Software: Arduino IDE, Unreal Engine 4.25
+Software: Arduino IDE, Unreal Engine 4.25, Lonet UE4 Plugin

-Sending UDP packet...(roll, pitch, yaw data) from M5StickC MPU6886 to Unreal Engine 4(LiveLink) for CG virtual tracking... my Arduino code is sending range +/- 90 degree of Roll & Pitch... but Yaw is drifting(MPU6886 lack of magnetometer)
+Sending UDP packet...(roll, pitch, yaw data) from M5StickC MPU6886 to Unreal Engine 4(LiveLink) for CG virtual tracking...
+The code is sending Roll,Pitch, Yaw (Quaternion based and filtered by Madgwick)... but Yaw is drifting over the time (absence of magnetometerin the stick)

-I am still fine-tuning the code for getting full range +/-360 degree and less jitter output... seeking for help for better quality on MPU6886 data output... please feel free to input your code on this project...Thanks
+please feel free to input your code here...to enhance the functionality of this project...Thanks!

 1. Download and Install Unreal Engine